-Let us take a closer look at the facts and what the many benefits of creating a will might be.
+Let us take a closer look at the benefits of writing a will.

 What if you die without creating a will?